 How about learning some Finnish?

 Adapting to Finnish society and everyday life will be much easier and more fun, if you are prepared to learn some Finnish.
+TUT Language Centre offers Finnish courses for the international students.
 The international master's degree programmes are conducted in English, i.e. courses, exams and student services are arranged in English.
 Previous knowledge or studies in the Finnish language are not required, but at least basic courses are strongly recommended, because they provide good basic language skills useful in everyday life and a brief introduction to Finnish culture.
 Moreover, it is very important to learn some Finnish, if you are interested in working in Finland at some point.

 TUT together with the other higher education institutions in Tampere guide you to Finnish society and working life